 Think big.
 Think broad.
 Think collaboratively.

-The World’s Challenge Challenge asks student participants to think big and come up with an idea to make our world a better place.
-To participate in the Challenge, students form interdisciplinary teams of two to four members, develop and pitch a solution with a global impact that addresses one or more of the United Nations Sustainable Development Goals.
+The Pitch for a Purpose asks student participants to think big and come up with an idea to make our world a better place.
+To participate, students form interdisciplinary teams of two to four members, develop and pitch a solution with a global impact that addresses one or more of the United Nations Sustainable Development Goals.

 We are asking student teams from the University at Buffalo will develop solutions that will combat the world’s most pressing problems using the 17 Sustainable Development Goals as a lens to their work.